orangemn6/website/content/posts/linux-ricing-and-how-i-do-it.md

 ---
-title: Linux Ricing and How I Do It So Fast
+title: Linux Ricing and How I Do It (just the basics)
 author: Jacob Goldstein
 date: 2020-12-01T13:15:49.000-05:00
 categories: